 Women currently make up nearly half of all dental students and 25% of practicing dentists.
-Before the 1970s, however, only 3% of dentists were women.
-Independent-minded women broke cultural norms and struggled to obtain degrees, establish practices, and be respected as professionals.
+Before the 1970s, only 3% of dentists were women.
+Independent-minded women struggled to obtain degrees, establish practices, and be respected as professionals.

-Here are four women who changed the face of dentistry.
-Click on each name or photo to learn more about these impressive dentists.
+Here are four women who changed the face of the profession.
+Click on each link to learn more about these impressive dentists.

 Click here to view an interactive timeline about the history of women dentists.